 Print even larger photos with the HP Sprocket Plus printer

 For a 30% increase in the size of your photo output, you can opt for the HP Sprocket Plus printer.
 Compared to the standard design, it still weighs under half of a pound and is only fractions of an inch bigger.
 It’s also a fifth of an inch thinner, making it easy to transport in a backpack or tote.

 Print as you go with the HP Sprocket 2-in-1 camera printer

 Like the concept and immediacy of old camera printers, but not the hassle?

 The HP Sprocket 2-in-1 camera printer is essentially a reconfigured HP Sprocket with a built-in camera so you can keep everything on hand and in the moment.

 Choose your colors and accessories

-Multifunction photo-printing with the HP ENVY All-in-One Photo Printer
+Multifunction photo printing with the HP ENVY all-in-one printer